THESPRYGUY/Project_agent_NEO/README.md

 derived configuration and metadata artifacts used by the generator.

 #### Intake Section Order & Gating
-- Order: Agent Profile → Business Context (NAICS + Domain) → Business Function & Role → Persona Alignment → Toolsets → Attributes → Preferences → LinkedIn → Custom Notes
+- Order: Agent Profile â†’ Business Context (NAICS + Domain) â†’ Business Function & Role â†’ Persona Alignment â†’ Toolsets â†’ Attributes â†’ Preferences â†’ LinkedIn â†’ Custom Notes
 - Generate Agent Repo is enabled only when: agent_name, NAICS, business_function, and role are all set.
 - Persona Suggest is enabled after choosing a role.